Article

 PAM - Portfolio Analytics & Management APIs

-The suite of PAM APIs have been designed to expose the underlying details provided by the portfolio service allowing users to perform various types of analysis on their portfolios.
-PAM APIs delivers multi-currency performance attribution, sophisticated portfolio profiling, and portfolio returns statistics, allowing users to keep portfolios aligned with their investment objectives.
-PAM API users can access industry-leading methodology through attribution analysis, analyze the structure and characteristics of portfolios and access hundreds of global benchmarks.
+The PAM API suite has been designed to expose the underlying details provided by the portfolio service, allowing users to perform various types of analysis on their portfolios.
+PAM APIs deliver multi-currency performance attribution, sophisticated portfolio profiling, and portfolio returns statistics, enabling users to keep portfolios aligned with their investment objectives.
+Users can access industry-leading methodology through attribution analysis, analyze the structure and characteristics of portfolios, and access hundreds of global benchmarks.

 # The library responsible for accessing endpoints and services within LSEG